To submit an article online, and to check the status of your submission, you need to have an account with Le foucaldien

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-Please indicate in the 'Comments to the Editor' box if this article is submitted to a forthcoming special collection.
+Please indicate in the 'Comments to the Editor' box if this article is submitted to an ongoing or a forthcoming special collection.

 Authors who publish with this journal agree to the following terms: